If statements with Custom Page Data

 - Now that we’ve set up our Custom Page Data Attribute and our

-statement, we can add a value to a page using our template via Pages > Page Properties > Custom Data >showPartial
+ifstatement, we can add a value to a page using our template via Pages > Page Properties > Custom Data >showPartial.
+Typetruein this field to show the Breadcrumbs partial.

-NOTE: We recommend adding a comment above your if
+NOTE: We recommend adding a comment above your if statements

-to make things more human readable. if
+to make things more human readable. if statements can get complicated

 and having an explanation is helpful.